MK316/Spring2023/DL/DLW11B.md

 # 💦 Digital Literacy Week 11 Group activity

-Today, attendance checking will be done by the group leader. (let me know if anyone is late or absent via kakaotalk before 11:10AM)
++ Today, attendance checking will be done by the group leader. (let me know if anyone is late or absent via kakaotalk before 11:10AM)
++ No self-log for today.

 ## [1] Read and learn together (15 minutes)**

 1. Here's a preview of the final project.
 Read it together. 💥[Final project guide](https://github.com/MK316/Spring2023/tree/main/DL/DLProject)